Dr-Groot/ReadBook/README.md

 And when you select any image and click on convert, you will get the text like this and you can even play that text as shown below:

 ![IMG_2188](https://user-images.githubusercontent.com/63160825/220830678-8902e882-2db1-45c3-acab-fe3757133bc9.PNG)

+## Important Codes:

+For recognising the text from any image first you have to import vison and convert the image into cgImage type.
+Then make a handler of ##VNImageRequestHandler## type